 Not sure whether you have a case?
 Let’s review some of the frequently asked questions by grandparents who are thinking of fighting for visitation:

 These are, of course, just some of the many questions that may be flooding your mind as you weigh your options.
 The good news is that you don’t have to try and figure everything out on your own.
-Our founding attorney, John Schmidt, is here to clearly explain your rights as a grandparent and provide legal guidance through the entirety of your case.
+Our founding attorney, John Schmidt, brings more than 25 years of experience and is here to clearly explain your rights as a grandparent and provide legal guidance through the entirety of your case.
 Reach out today.